ugorsahin/TalkingHeads/FAQ.md

     user_data_dir='<path/to/user/profile>'
 )
 ```

-Replace <path/to/user/profile> with the path to your user profile directory.
+It is headless because you need to login your account in order to use the system.
+It is incognito to utilize this manual login for the next times.
+Remember to replace <path/to/user/profile> with the path to your user profile directory.

 - Now, you should have a normal functioning Chrome session.
-- Type `https://bard.google.com/chat/` to your address bar and click Sign In
+- Click Sign In
 - Enter your credentials and log in.
-- If this is your first time using Google Bard, agree on the terms and finish the tutorial.
+- If this is your first time using these services, agree on the terms and finish the tutorial.

 After this, your setup is complete.
 You can call your constructor as follows: